aikeymouse/read4you_chrome/README.md

 ## Installation

+1. Clone or download this repository
-1. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`
-2. Enable "Developer mode" in the top right corner
+3. Enable "Developer mode" in the top right corner
-3. Click "Load unpacked"
+4. Click "Load unpacked"
-4. Select the extension folder
+5. Select the `src` folder from this repository

 ## Usage